rpeszek/my-blogs/posts/2021-02-13-alternative.markdown

 _Optimist, First Look_:

 *  `empty` typically represents a failed computation
-*  `(<|>)` combines 2 computations returning one (typically the left-to-right first) successful result.
-The left-to-right approach is often called left-bias, I think about it as _right-catch semantics_, and is the most commonly used implementation choice.
+*  `(<|>)` combines 2 alternatives returning one that is successful.
+The most common approach is to return the left-to-right first success.
+This is called left-bias, I think about it as _right-catch semantics_.
 *  `some` and `many` run the computation until first failure and return the successful results, `some` expects at least one success, otherwise it will fail. `some` and `many` are a nod towards parsers or other computations that change state. `some` and `many` are likely to yield bottom (e.g.
  `many (Just 1)` does not terminate).